arl/gotypes/README.md

-# go-genconfig
+# gotypes

-Automatically generate the configuration structures for Surviveler Game Engine
+Automatically generate Go code from Go structures

+`gotypes` is a package that eases the developement of 'code generation utilities'